FAQ

 Describe the process of how Bear Witness came to be.

 The author, Ross Halperin, originally came down to write a short article about ASJ’s Peace and Justice project.
-Kurt, Carlos, and others at ASJ-Honduras got to know him, liked him–and he liked us.
+Kurt, Carlos, and others at ASJ-Honduras got to know him, liked him–and he liked them.
 That led to his idea to write a longer feature for a magazine.
-Over time, though, and after seven years of researching and visiting Honduras, he had written a whole book.
+Over time, and after seven years of researching and visiting Honduras, he ended up writing not just an article but a whole book.

-ASJ didn’t write or commission Bear Witness.
-Nor were we given editorial input during the writing process.
-We didn’t get to read the book until it was already at the publishers.
+ASJ did not write or commission Ross to write Bear Witness.
+Nor was anyone from ASJ allowed to give editorial input during the writing process.
+ASJ staff didn’t read the book until it was already at the publishers.

 In the book’s note on sources, Ross shares that his source materials include a “trove of emails and ASJ documents.”
 Why did ASJ give the author access and permission to write this book?